Muldoon Fire 100 percent contained

 The cause of the blaze is still under investigation.

-Meanwhile, the National Weather Service issued a new Red Flag warning, which will go into effect at noon today and remain in place until 9 p.m.
+Meanwhile, the National Weather Service issued a new Red Flag warning, which went into effect at noon Tuesday and continued into that night.
 The warning covers the Sawtooth National Forest and Salmon-Challis National Forest, as well as many other areas in south central Idaho.

 This Red Flag warning indicates severe wildfire danger, citing monsoon moisture and scattered thunderstorms.